storj/storj/docs/design/audit-containment.md

 Q: How often can a contained node expect to be reverified in a real-life system?

+A: It should be checked a few times per day.

 Q: Why create yet another database table when we never iterate through all records in ContainmentDB?
 Couldn't the information on the `pendingAudit` struct just be added to the NodeDossier?